-The New School has special offices to deal with most of the questions likely to be raised by graduate students in all departments: Student Financial Services, Registrar and Admissions offices.
+The New School has specific offices to deal with most of the questions likely to be raised by graduate students in all departments: Student Financial Services, Registrar and Admissions offices.
 Students also need reliable and timely information about the Psychology Department's programs.
 For information specifically about the department's programs, use the Student Advisement system, detailed below, and your Faculty Advisors.
 Consult the departmental bulletin boards regularly; every effort is made to display current information.
 This includes information regarding announcements of scientific and professional meetings being held at The New School and elsewhere in New York City, as well as research and training positions.
 There is also a student mailbox system.
 Get your box assignment from the Student Advisors and be sure to check your box weekly.
-All students must activate a New School email account with the Computer Center when they arrive at the school in order to receive important NSSR related information, Departmental information, and be able to register online with the help of their students advisors.
-The university only recognizes New School accounts as 'secure' for the purposes of transmitting official information (such as registration pins).
-The Psychology Student Advising Office will periodically mail special information memos to all Ph.D. students.
-Please be certain to notify the Psychology Student Advisors through my.newschool.edu.
+All students must activate a New School email account with the Computer Center when they arrive at the school in order to receive important NSSR related information, Departmental information, and be able to register online with the help of their student advisors.
+The university only recognizes New School accounts as 'secure' for the purposes of transmitting official information (such as transfer of credit forms).
+The Psychology Student Advising Office will periodically mail special information memos to all students.
+Please be certain to update your official address, email address, and/or telephone number through my.newschool.edu.